hdorgeval/le-livre-des-rois/src/markdown/en/warner/02-huschang/02-how-the-feast-of-sada-was-founded.md

 Ox, ass, and sheep he turned them to good use.

+> Pair them,

-" Pair them," he said,
+he said,

 > use them for toil, enjoy
 >
-> Their produce, and provide therewith your taxes.
+> Their produce and provide therewith your taxes.

 He slew the furry rovers for their skins,